lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 **Arguments:**
 `str` — pointer to the string or string literal to print.</br>
-`str_len` — length of the string in bytes, given as a number or pointer. (not required for x16)
+`str_len` — length of the string in bytes, given as a number or pointer (not required for DOS).

 **Usage example:**